 - When formally speaking or writing in our governing role we will ensure our comments reflect current organisational policy even if they might be different to our personal views.

 - We acknowledge that accepting office as a governor involves the commitment of significant amounts of time and energy.

 - We will each involve ourselves actively in the work of the governing board, and accept our fair share of responsibilities, including service on committees or working groups.

 - We will make full efforts to attend all meetings and where we cannot attend explain in advance why we are unable to.

 - We will get to know the school well and respond to opportunities to involve ourselves in school activities.

-- We will visit the school, with all visits to school arranged in advance with the staff and undertaken within the framework established by the governing board and agreed with the Headteacher.
+- We will visit the school, with all visits arranged in advance with the executive leaders and undertaken within the framework established by the governing board and agreed with the Headteacher.

 - We will consider seriously our individual and collective needs for induction, training and development, and will undertake relevant training.

 - We will strive to work as a team in which constructive working relationships are actively promoted.

 - We will express views openly, courteously and respectfully in all our communications with other governors, the clerk to the governing board and school staff both in and outside of meetings.

 - We will support the chair, vice chair and each other in our mutual roles of ensuring appropriate conduct both publicly and privately.

 - We are prepared to answer queries from other governors in relation to delegated functions and take into account any concerns expressed, and we will acknowledge the time, effort and skills that have been committed to the delegated function by those involved.

 - We will seek to develop effective working relationships with the executive leaders, staff and parents, church, the local authority and other relevant agencies and the community.